Joooolie/udemy-web-dev-practice/README.md

 # udemy-web-dev-practice
-This repositroy contains all the code and practice exercises I did for Udemy's [_The Complete 2024 Web Development_](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=OPPPOT42722).
+This repositroy contains all the code and practice exercises I did for Udemy's [_The Complete 2024 Web Development Bootcamp_](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=OPPPOT42722).